 On October 23, 2008, while operating on a Mediterranean itinerary in Europe, the ship was forced to un-dock and leave early its stay in Cagliari (Sardinia Island, Italy).
 Strong wind overturned a tour bus on the quay.
 The incident caused the ship’s mooring lines to snap, then the gangway (telescopic bridge) dropped into the water.
 The Captain decided to leave Cagliari.
 No injuries were reported.
 The ship sustained only minor damages.

 |23 April 2008||Propulsion / Power Loss|

-On April 23, 2008, upon docking at Port Lisbon (Portugal), the ship experienced problem with one of its stabilizers.
-The vessel was first anchored in Tagus River, and later was berthed in port.
+On April 23, 2008, upon docking at Port Lisbon (Portugal), the ship experienced a problem with one of its stabilizers.
+The vessel was first anchored in Tagus River and later was berthed in port.
 The ship was forbidden to leave Portugal until the propulsion problem was fixed.

 The vessel sailed to Cascais (19 ml / 30 km west of Lisbon) for repairs, where both damaged aft stabilizers were removed.
 The cruise itinerary was changed, skipping the Spanish ports Cadiz and Malaga, also the call port Azores.
 The ship arrived in Barcelona at night.
 As compensation, all passengers received a 20% discount on a future Royal Caribbean cruise.

 On March 29, 2006, while the ship was docked in Philipsburg (St Maarten), a male crew jumped overboard from a crew deck.
 He reached the pier, climbed up a ladder and started walking toward the shore.
 He was arrested quickly, handcuffed and turned over to the ship’s security staff.
 Police K-9 units were brought on the ship and found drugs.
 The crew then was handed over to the local police.